 Woe unto you, when all men shall speak well of you!
 For so did their fathers to the false prophets (Luke 6:26, KJV).

 He said to them, “You are the ones who justify yourselves in the eyes of others, but God knows your hearts.
 What people value highly is detestable in God’s sight (Luke 16:15, NIV).

 Do not follow the crowd in doing wrong.
 When you give testimony in a lawsuit, do not pervert justice by siding with the crowd (Exodus 23:2, NIV).

-I would not have Donald Trump endorse one of my books; and, I would not accept an endorsement from Lady Gaga.
+I would not have neither Donald Trump nor Lady Gaga endorse one of my books.

 In some cases a reliable expert in an area wrongly endorses a book.
 For example, Eugene Peterson, a superb writer on pastoral theology, endorsed the idiosyncratic (at best) novel The Shack.
-However, it is unlikely that several solid references will all err in recommending a book, although it happens.
-Several evangelical luminaries endorsed Recovering Classic Evangelicalism: Applying the Wisdom and Vision of Carl F. H. Henry by Gregory Alan Thornbury.
-Despite the noble endeavor to laud and emulate Carl Henry, the author was not up to the task, and egregiously failed to address Henry’s epistemology.
+However, it is unlikely that several solid references will all err in recommending a book.

 Lastly, if one person endorses many books, the currency declines.
 It looks promiscuous, as when an inebriated patron keeps ordering rounds of drinks for everyone at the bar.

-The final test for any book is not who endorsed it, but its objective worth.
-If the book imparts knowledge about that needs to be known to glorify God, to advance his Kingdom, and to turn back the powers of darkness, then God himself endorsed that book.
-May we read and recommend these books.
+The final test for any book is not who endorsed it, but what it does for the reader.
+If the book imparts knowledge about what is needed to know to glorify God, built up the church to advance his Kingdom, and to turn back the powers of darkness, then that book is endorsed by God himself.
+May we read, endorse, and recommend these books.